mookiedog/ptwd/README.md

 git submodule update --init
 ```

-Tell the SDK that we want to make FreeRTOS for the Pico family available to any project using this version of the SDK:
+Now, we make FreeRTOS for the Pico family available to any project using this version of the SDK:

 ```bash
 git submodule add https://github.com/FreeRTOS/FreeRTOS-Kernel